 In the longer term there are potential opportunities to link the region into the emerging High Speed Rail network for the UK via a link to north east or north west England.
 This would provide faster journey times and enhanced inter-regional links bringing reductions in internal UK shorthaul flights and economic benefits to both locations.
 The business case and technical feasibility of High Speed Rail serving the east coast of Scotland requires further development and SEStran will support Transport Scotland along with the UK Government in investigating these further.
-To improve cross-border connectivity, £10 million has been identified through the Borderlands Growth Fund for the development of the case for extending the Borders Railway to Carlisle.
+SEStran is also supportive of further work to improve cross-border connectivity between the cities of Edinburgh and Carlisle and also to provide potential access to High Speed Rail at a revamped Carlisle Station, with £10 million identified through the Borderlands Inclusive Growth